 Planning a Florida trip itinerary?
-Get acquainted with the Sunshine State by digging into all the best things to do in Miami.
+Get acquainted with the Sunshine State by digging into all the fun things to do in Miami.
 After spending time exploring Miami, you’ll see why travelers return to the Magic City time and time again.

-Best places to visit in Miami, FL
+Must-see places to visit in Miami, FL

 Only visiting Miami in one day?
 You’ll probably spend plenty of time exploring South Beach.
 Located at the southern tip of Miami Beach, South Beach is Miami’s most legendary district.